go-graphite/graphite-clickhouse/doc/config.md

   short-duration = "0s"
   # offset beetween now and until for select short cache timeout
   short-offset = 0
+ # if true, always return points for all metrics, replacing empty results with list of NaN
+ include-empty-metrics = false

 [metrics]
  # graphite relay address